sgzsh269/multiplayer-ai/ai-ref/project-docs/project-plan.md

 // Each task above is designed to deliver a testable, end-to-end user flow.

 [note] Next.js 15 dynamic API route param handling (`params` as Promise) was updated and tested in all relevant API routes.

+[completed] AI Assistant Integration (Section 6 & 6A) - Fully implemented with auto-respond and summoned modes, real-time messaging, secure backend broadcasting, share link functionality, and all bug fixes applied.
+Ready for production use.